Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Green-headed Oriole (Oriolus chlorocephalus)

 Common on the lower forested slopes and surprisingly easy to see once you know its fluting call.
-A big, handsome oriole that's almost worth the trip by itself.
+A big, handsome oriole that's almost worth the visit by itself.
 Our Green-headed Oriole guide covers where to find them and how to separate the call from the Black-headed Oriole that shares the same altitude.

 White-winged Apalis (Apalis chariessa)